vesuxyz/docs/docs/explore/vaults.md

 - _WBTC_ yield by borrowing _USDC_ with _WBTC_ collateral to generate yield on the borrowed _USDC_
 - Automated looping of _ETH_ staking yield
 - Basis trade strategy
-- and many more ...
+- and much more ...

 ## How it works